MOBILE APPLICATION SECURITY TESTING

 - Poor Client Code Quality.
-This occurs when the device side of a mobile application is affected by an applications poor coding, there is some security impact, and the mobile application code that sits on the device needs rewriting.
+This occurs when the device side of a mobile application is affected by an application’s poor coding, there is some security impact, and the mobile application code that sits on the device needs rewriting.

 - Code Tampering.
 The degree to which an application must protect the integrity of its own code varies by application purpose.
-Some applications require high levels of assurance around the integrity of device side code but perform no checks or insufficient checks to prevent code modification, or tampering.
+Some applications require high levels of assurance around the integrity of device-side code but perform no checks or insufficient checks to prevent code modification or tampering.

 - Reverse Engineering.
 An attacker may attempt to reverse engineer the mobile applications underlying source code in order to identify and exploit vulnerabilities or compromise intellectual property.
-There are various levels of defense that can be employed to hinder attackers from employing these techniques.
+There are various levels of defence that can be employed to hinder attackers from employing these techniques.

 - Extraneous Functionality.
-It is not uncommon for applications to include hidden or undocumented functionality that was not designed to make its way into production environment.
+It is not uncommon for applications to include hidden or undocumented functionality that was not designed to make its way into the production environment.
 Such functionality typically reduces the overall security posture of the mobile application.

 This is not an exhaustive list, but it does give you an idea of the types of vulnerability that can be identified in a mobile application during a penetration test.